Alice Gets Stung

 Alice Gets Stung is a 1925 animated short film by Walt Disney in the Alice Comedies series.
 It was Virginia Davis' last performance as Alice.
-As of January 1, 2021, this film has fallen into the public domain in the United States.

 Plot

 Julius the Cat and Alice are hunting a wily rabbit, when they come across a bear, among other animals.
 Alice attempts to shoot the bear, but the bear ends up chasing them into a barrel.
 The bear then knocks a bee hive into the barrel (thus the "gets stung" in the title).